Finding patterns of meaning: Reassessing Construal Clustering via Bipolar Class Analysis: Construal Clustering Methods and Their Limitations

-Addressing these concerns, BCA is specifically designed to avoid mapping answers to numerical values and to function independently from a universal scale.
+Addressing all the limitations previously presented, BCA is specifically designed to avoid mapping answers to numerical values and to function independently from a universal scale.
 Furthermore, we have demonstrated through an example that taking into account the bipolar structure of the data can yield more accurate results.
 To validate and extend these insights, we perform a simulation analysis that evaluates the performance of CCMs across a diverse range of synthetic datasets.